andrewhill157/leiden/docs/source/other_scripts.rst

 These scripts are called in sequence by the example driver script - ``run_all.py``.
 However, they are also callable individually.
 Note that the python packages included with this project can also be used to write entirely new scripts if needed.
-Furthermore, the leiden package itself can be used to develop entirely new scripts.
 Feel free to expand and write your own tools!

 .. tip::
     Note all scripts are made with argsparse, so contain built-in help.
 To access help simply execute: ``python <script_name>.py --help``

 .. important::
-    These scripts are located alongside the leiden package that contains the packages in this project.
-In order to use packages in scripts elsewhere, the leiden package must be installed or on your PYTHONPATH.
+    The leiden package must be installed or on your PYTHONPATH to run these scripts.

 extract_data.py
 ^^^^^^^^^^^^^^^